All Property Taxes

 Total taxes levied on the three categories of property were $7.2 billion on a total assessed value of $112.9 billion.
-Special assessments totalled $97.6 million.
+Special assessments totaled $97.6 million.

-Total real property taxes levied were $5.5 billion, while public utility personal property and tangible personal property taxes totalled $669.9 million and $1.1 billion, respectively.
+Total real property taxes levied were $5.5 billion, while public utility personal property and tangible personal property taxes totaled $669.9 million and $1.1 billion, respectively.

 The value of real property was $83.8 billion compared to $11.4 billion and $17.7 billion for public utility personal and tangible personal property, respectively.